 Quality control on this model is less than spectacular.
 Some previous buyers reported issues with poorly-glued pieces, or limbs that didn’t fit quite right.

-The Jaguar is another all-time best-seller.
+The Jaguar is another all-time best-seller for archers on a budget, and one of the top Martin bows .
 It’s a bit more reliable, and a bit stronger in build than the Sage.
 We love the aluminum hybrid riser, as well as the compact design.
 This one is available in either 40 or 50-pound draw weights.
-It’s a versatile performer, and can handle all sorts of lengths and weights of arrows.
-They all shoot fast, true, and smooth.
+It’s a versatile performer, and can handle all sorts of lengths and weights of arrows, and it great for both hunting or target practice.
+Since it’s a 3 part bow, it’s very easy to transport and store, which is great for beginners without much experience.
+It will help you learn the basic construction of your equipment, all while being easy to store anywhere (since it breaks down easily).
 If you’re looking for great performance without breaking the bank, this one is for you!

 The take-down design makes it easy to store, carry, and change limbs.
 Being able to switch limbs makes the Jaguar just as versatile as the Sage.
 In fact, due to better quality control, more previous buyers said the Jaguar’s limbs fit perfectly.

 It’s light.
 The Jaguar weighs just 2.7 pounds all told.
 That’s down to a clever aluminum and magnesium riser, which gives you plenty of stability without adding much weight.
 Previous buyers loved it.
 One wrote that it was the most solid piece of metal he’d ever felt on a weapon.
 Overall, it feels a bit like you’re holding a gun, only the handle is attached to a bow.

 The riser also has a solid, reliable alignment system for docking limbs properly.
 It’ll also accommodate rests, quivers, and other accessories.
 We like the expandability, especially since all the accessories are latched onto a solid base